-Integration aides are employed to support children in schools, including primary schools, high schools, special needs schools and alternative schools such as Montessori and Steiner schools.
-They support teachers and students in a variety of ways including:
+Integration aides are employed to support children in many different types of schools including primary schools, high schools, special needs schools and alternative schools such as Montessori and Waldorf schools.
+They work in both government and non-government schools.
+Integration aides are employed to support teachers and students in a variety of ways including:

 In this article we will explain: